 Although the term “self-care” may sound indulgent, it is critical for one's overall well-being.
 Stress and exhaustion from working too much have toxic effects on the body.

 While it is important to work hard during times when you are trying to be productive, it is equally important to take care of yourself and your body so you are always on top of your game.
-Here’s our big list of self-care ideas that can help you get started.
+Here’s our big list of self-care ideas and emotional self-care activities that can help you get started.

 12. Eat mindfully.

 Mindful eating is all about focusing on the way you eat.
-Research has shown that practicing mindful eating helps improve digestion, decreases your appetite between meals, and helps you enjoy your food more.
+Research has shown that practicing mindful eating such as keeping a food journal helps improve digestion, decreases your appetite between meals, and helps you enjoy your food more.

 Focusing on what you eat can be enough to help you make better choices, avoid overeating, and savor your food.
 Not only is this good for your gut, it is also an effective way to control the amount of food you eat.